-- > Insert the rod from the proximal screws to your iliac connector.
-You lock progressively the S1 screw, the iliac screw and in last your iliac connector.
-The rod needs to be in the connector " without any reduction maneuvers ". - > Check all set screws after final torque.
+- > Insert the iliac connector with the iliac screw.
+Connect the rod from the proximal screws to the iliac connector.
+Lock progressively the S1 screw, the iliac screw and in last your iliac connector.
+The rod needs to be in the connector " without any reduction maneuver. - > Check all set screws after final torque.